 Inca Bridge in Machu Picchu:

-The Inca Bridge stretches across a deep gorge, which has a height of approximately 60 meters (200 feet).
+The Inca Bridge stretches across a deep gorge, which is approximately 60 meters (200 feet) high.
 The Incas constructed the structure during the 15th century.
 It's not entirely clear what the Inca Bridge was used for, but it's believed that it could have served as a means for the Incas to traverse the gorge without having to go down into the valley beneath it.

 It's possible that the bridge was built as a defensive structure to stop enemies from entering the citadel.
 The Inca Bridge at Machu Picchu is a remarkable engineering achievement that will impress anyone who sees it.